 Causes Of Intussusception In Dogs

-It is often difficult to determine the cause of intussusception in dogs.
-Any condition that causes inflammation, known as enteritis, or affects motility, which is the contraction of muscles to move substances through the digestive tract, can result in intussusception.
-Here are several conditions that are possible causes of intussusception in dogs.
+It’s often hard to find the cause of intussusception in dogs.
+That’s partially because any condition that causes inflammation, known as enteritis, or affects motility, which is the contraction of muscles to move substances through the digestive tract, can be a cause.

 - Abdominal surgery

 - Bacterial or viral infection (including giardia, salmonella, distemper, and parvo)

 - Dietary changes

 The condition is most common in puppies, as 80 percent of intussusception cases occur in dogs under the age of one year old.
 Generally, the affected puppy will be under three months of age.
 It is not generally understood why this happens.

 Treatment for intussusception in dogs usually begins with intravenous fluids to fight dehydration caused by excessive vomiting and diarrhea.
 Dogs usually need surgery to correct the issue.